idekerlab/G2PT/README.md

 3. Training, validation, test covariates files
-   * Training, validation, test file include FID, IID, phenotype value, and covariates.
+   * Training, validation, test file include sample ID, response value, and covariates.
    * same as `.cov` in [PLINK](https://www.cog-genomics.org/plink/1.9/formats#cov)
+     * If you want to use subset of covariates, you can put _--cov-ids_ (i.e. with `--cov-ids SEX AGE`, model will use only SEX and AGE as covaritates)
-     * If you do not put `.cov` while you put PLINK bfiles, covariates will be generated from `.fam` file.
+   * If you do not put `.cov` while you put PLINK bfiles.
+Covariates will be generated from `.fam` file.
-   * You should include `PHENOTYPE` in training and validation covariate file
+   * If you do not put `.pheno`, you should include `PHENOTYPE` in training and validation covariate file

 | FID      | IID   | PHENOTYPE | SEX | AGE | COV1 | COV2 | ... | COVN |
 |----------|-------|-----------|-----|-----|------|--------| --- |--------|